 Watch Discovery on Hulu

 Hulu Live TV is another way you can stream Discovery Channel.
-This means you can watch Deadliest Catch, Naked and Afraid, and Alaskan Bush People live, just like you had cable!
+This means you can watch Deadliest Catch, Naked and Afraid, and Mysteries of the Deep live, just like you had cable!
 Previously Hulu was known for their vast on-demand streaming library.
 Recently, they have added a Hulu Live TV service for $54.99 a month that offers lets you stream live Discovery Channel online.
 Hulu Live TV includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)